Dairy Farm 4 , Pāmu Miraka Kau 4

 • To study the problems inherent to large-scale dairying and to provide a teaching resource for undergraduate and postgraduate programmes.

-• To provide a link between Massey and agribusiness.
+• To provide a link between Massey University and Agribusiness.

 Farm features